Create AI videos with 230+ avatars in 140+ languages.

 The retention rate for experiential knowledge is 75% 🤯.

 Mohsin Memon, a gamification expert who created the popular training game Superhero Within (used by HSBC, Dell, and Uber), recommends using a game design principle called scaffolding.
-It involves designing training to engage the learner at every step, following these 2 rules:

 - Only give the user the necessary information to immediately take the first actionable step.